Kalanchoe thrysiflora 6"

 - If the delivery is returned to Sprout Home due to the recipient not being available, an invoice will be sent to the purchaser for payment due for redelivery.

 - Pick up orders will be automatically processed for requested day of pick up between the hours of 11-6.

 - Please note which store you are picking up from when ordering.
-We have two storefronts and product availability can vary depending on order.
+We have two storefronts in Chicago and product availability can vary depending on order.

-- We ship USPS priority to the Continental USA.
+- We ship USPS priority and USPS ground advantage within the Continental USA.
 We do not currently accept international orders.